 That’s why the G-Works Gas Saver caught my eye.
 It’s a two-way isobutane canister adapter that lets you transfer the gas from one isobutane canister to another so you can refill partially used or empty canisters.

 Made in Korea, you can buy the G-Works Gas Saver on Amazon.
 Be forewarned: it doesn’t come with any instructions at all, which is a little concerning since it’s used to transfer highly flammable materials that can cause serious injury or burn down your house (see disclaimer below).
-And while the G-Works Gas saver does make it possible to transfer gas between canisters, I suggest you use an inverted canister stove like the Kovea Spider or the Jetboil Joule, not an upright one, to burn gas that’s been transferred to another canister.
+And while the G-Works Gas saver does make it possible to transfer gas between canisters, I suggest you use an inverted canister stove like the Kovea Spider, not an upright one, to burn gas that’s been transferred to another canister.
 More on this below.

 How It Works